 - Each LEA receives a base payment.
 This is a predetermined amount equal to 75% of the total grant that the state received in FY 1999-2000.
 The base amount for individual LEAs was determined according to the funding formula that was applied to the total in 1999.
-However, as new charter LEAs come into existence each year, the base amount of individual districts is adjusted based on a determination of which districts would have otherwise been responsible for providing services to the children in special education in the new charter. - The remainder of the total after this base amount is allocated, is distributed as follows: - 85% on the basis of the relative numbers of children enrolled in public and private elementary schools and secondary schools within the LEA's jurisdiction and;

-- 15% on the basis of the relative numbers of children living in poverty, as determined by the State Education Agency (SEA). - Each LEA receives an allocation notice from the OSDE.
-The Allocation Notices are found on the Single Sign On under Allocation Notices System.
+However, as new charter LEAs come into existence each year, the base amount of individual districts is adjusted based on a determination of which districts would have otherwise been responsible for providing services to the children in special education in the new charter. - The remainder of the total after this base amount is allocated, is distributed as follows: - 85% on the basis of the relative numbers of children enrolled in public and private elementary schools and secondary schools within the LEA's jurisdiction and; - 15% on the basis of the relative numbers of children living in poverty, as determined by the State Education Agency (SEA). - Each LEA receives an allocation notice from the OSDE.
+The Allocation Notices are found within the GMS, on the GMS Access Select page.